elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 Last week, I introduced the concepts of relational operators, logical operators, and conditional statements.
 We left off on order of operations and just started exploring conditional statements.

-This Lecture we are going to focus on how to make more efficient programs with these concepts to build what are known as "Selection Control Structures" or (in simpler terms) more complicated "if statements".
+This Lecture we are going to focus on how to make more efficient programs with these concepts to build "Selection Control Structures" or in other words "fancier" if statements.

 # Order of Operations Continued